particle-iot/docs/src/content/reference/device-os/firmware.md

 This function takes one optional argument:
 - `timestamp`: `time_t` variable that will contain a UNIX timestamp received from Particle Device Cloud during last time synchronization

+It is possible that the call will block for an indeterminate amount of time, possibly for as long as 10 minutes.
+This can occur if the system thread is busy trying to reconnect to cellular and is unable to do so.
+Doing operations that access the cellular modem or require access to the system thread (as is the case for `Particle.timeSyncedLast()`) from a separate worker thread is a good workaround.

 ### Get Public IP